paras1729kori/React-Sessions/2nd Session.md

 ## Component Modules
 * Now most of the times in real-life situations, there are many components in a single page app
 * So the developers make a component module, for that specific component
-> * Continue to code, make a new folder for the CountButton.js and CountButton.css
-> * Add a className to the button and style it in the external css file

 <br>